boyter/boyter.org/content/posts/sloc-cloc-code.md

 BenchmarkCheckByteEqualityLoop-8                                        500000000                3.41 ns/op
 ```

 As you can see reflection is right out.
-However by using our own loop with the 1 byte offset we can get an addtional saving.
+However by using our own loop with the 1 byte offset we can get an additional saving.
 Extreme?
 Yes.
 But remember this happens in the core hot loop so these savings all add up.
-If you have very constrained requirements it can be worth checking to see if you can do better than the standard libaries.
+If you have very constrained requirements it can be worth checking to see if you can do better than the standard libraries.

 Another thing I ran into was an odd method being called in the profile "duffcopy".
-Did you know that range queries cause addtional allocations?
+Did you know that range queries cause additional allocations?
 It appears when you profile as "duffcopy" https://stackoverflow.com/questions/45786687/runtime-duffcopy-is-called-a-lot switching from range to index lookups can buy you a lot of performance if you are running very tight loops.

 Also in the profile were many calls to Sprintf.
 This was caused by my trace and debug logic.
-Wrapping it with an if statement looks ugly but solves the issue as it is extremently friendly to the branch predictor and saves some string allocations.
+Wrapping it with an if statement looks ugly but solves the issue as it is extremely friendly to the branch predictor and saves some string allocations.

 {{<highlight go>}}
 if Trace {